-- Check out all of my easy Gluten Free Baking Tips for more ways to make your gluten free baking great.
+- Check out my easy Gluten Free Baking Tips for more ways to make your gluten free baking great.

 Preheat your oven to 350º F, and be sure your oven rack is in the middle position.
-Some ovens may vary, so be sure there is enough clearance from the top burners.
+Some ovens may vary, so ensure enough clearance from the top burners.

 Step 1: Add all of your dry ingredients to a large